 - Records history in the form of photos, oral history tapes, publications, and electronic resources.

 Below is a map of the area that our society covers.
 It shows the area covered by the old City of Collingwood which consisted of the suburbs of Clifton Hill, Collingwood and Abbotsford.
 The former City of Collingwood is bounded by Smith Street to the west, Victoria Parade and Victoria Street to the south, the Yarra River and Merri Creek to the east and Queens Parade to the north.
-Click the map to visit the City of Yarra Community Profile Site to see current information about these three suburbs.
+Click this link to visit the City of Yarra Community Profile Site to see current information about these three suburbs.

 Map courtesy of .id